Wilfred/wilfred.github.com/_posts/2016-07-19-quantitative-debugging.markdown

 ## Overview of results

-Over the course of ? months, I logged 59 instances of getting stuck on a bug.
+Over the course of 14 months, I logged 59 instances of getting stuck on a bug.

--- plot of bugs over time

 I manually categorised these into:

-* Misleading error messages
+* Misleading/absent error messages
 * Misunderstandings of the programming language
 * Programming language implementation bugs
 * Lack of a type checker
 * Needed static analysis
-* Confusing APIs
+* Confusing/badly designed APIs
 * Misconfigured tools
-* Tool bugs
+* Tool bugs (todo: this is vague!
+Only the jenkins bug and influxdb/logstash, bisect test failure)
+* User error
+* Hardware error
+* Poor docs
+* Incorrect use of mutable data

+TODO: add: lack of defensive programming?

 -- numeric table by category